Averting Reputational Risk with Incident Management Software

 Organizations that use business continuity software will reap a lot more rewards, giving them headway that will only increase as business continuity makes its strides into the future.
 The evolving demands on continuity programs are too prominent to be managed in an old-fashioned way.

-The BC maturity gap between organizations employing continuity software and those that are not will only grow as software capabilities advance and as new threats become known.
+The business continuity maturity gap between organizations employing continuity software and those that are not will only grow as software capabilities advance and as new threats become known.